How to choose between RabbitMQ and Redis for async tasks

 Visibility Timeouts & Retry Semantics

 Explain concurrency control mechanisms and their impact on delivery guarantees.
-Redis Streams rely on explicit XACK acknowledgment with no native visibility timeout.
-Custom heartbeat logic is required.
-RabbitMQ automatically redelivers unacknowledged messages on channel closure or timeout.
+Redis Streams rely on explicit XACK acknowledgment.
+Messages that are not acknowledged remain in the pending entries list (PEL) indefinitely — there is no automatic redelivery until a consumer reclaims them using XAUTOCLAIM.
+RabbitMQ automatically redelivers unacknowledged messages on channel closure or when the consumer disconnects.
 It supports configurable prefetch limits.
-Partial failures in distributed execution require robust idempotency key design.

 Diagnostic & Remediation